 Improving our airports

-To meet the aviation needs of the UK, we are:
+To meet the aviation needs of the UK, we:

-- creating the aviation policy framework which balances the economic benefits of air travel with its impact on the environment and local communities
+- published our aviation policy framework which balances the economic benefits of air travel with its impact on the environment and local communities

-- setting up an independent commission to look at what extra capacity we’ll need in the short, medium and long term
+- set up an independent commission to look at what extra capacity we’ll need in the short, medium and long term

-- building on the London 2012 Olympics and Paralympics to promote a range of UK airports and to target new carriers, particularly those in emerging markets such as Latin America, India and south-east Asia
+- target new carriers, particularly those in emerging markets such as Latin America, India and south-east Asia